libre-money-projects/Geconomicus/README.md

 # Ğeconomicus
-Ğeconomicus is a set of free graphics and rules to play a generic economy simulation based on 80 years human life expectancy or more, with different money systems.
+Ğeconomicus is a generic free economic game under GPLv3, that includes a set of free graphics, files and rules allowing to play a generic economy simulation based on 80 years human life expectancy or more, with different money systems.

-You are free to use the graphical tools, specific examples of rules, and any other contribution proposed here, under the GPL v3 licence.

 You will find, and you can contribute in:

 - SVG images you can adapt and print, or use in programs.
 - Examples of different money rules to play.
-- Examples of results you can compile to compare after playing in LibreOffice files.
+- Examples of results in LibreOffice Calc.
+- HTML full website including all necessary to play, you can install in your own server

 #### Ğeconomicus HTML